A Caveat and Affiliates

 Use these guidelines for growing your ivy tree:

 - Water: Keep the soil moist in the summer growing season.
-But your Ivy Tree prefers less water in the winter months when mostly dormant.
+But your Ivy Tree prefers less water in the winter months when primarily dormant.
 Remember to use cool or room temperature water, never warm or hot.
 Fatshedera enjoys a mist occasionally to raise humidity.

 Grow an Ivy PlantUsing These Tips

 To increase growth, consider these two choices.
 Using a climbing post, train the plant to grow vertically.
-This usually requires tying the plant to your post as Fatshedera does not climb like the English Ivy parent.
+This usually requires tying the plant to your post, as Fatshedera does not climb like the English Ivy parent.